 1. Downloading programs from different websites

-Before Windows 8, 8.1 and Windows 10 came into the picture with Microsoft Store, the ways to download programs was quite limited.
+Before Windows 8, 8.1, and Windows 10 came into the picture with Microsoft Store, the ways to download programs were quite limited.
 We only had the option to download programs or the installers from the internet, get them from our friends and family members, or install them from optical drives or USB storage.
 What we had to do was to visit the official website of the program, or visit the developer’s website and get the installer from that website and install it on our computer.
 While it seems to be straightforward but a number of risks are involved in this process which I will be discussing.
 The installers are available in EXE, MSI formats, and each of the formats has its own benefits and shortcomings.

 You can find a number of websites even nowadays such as Filehippo, Sourceforge, Softpedia, and more; where you can download several programs from multiple developers.
-However there are many other websites online if you download the installers from that software portals, they come packed with additional software, which is crapware in most cases and that eventually makes your computer slower, or make it vulnerable to numerous threats.
+However there are many other websites online if you download the installers from that software portals, they come packed with additional software, which is crapware in most cases, and that eventually makes your computer slower, or make it vulnerable to numerous threats.
 Most non-tech-savvy users fail to understand the differences between downloading the same program from the official developer’s website and from other third-party websites if Google doesn’t do the job for them.
-What I mean to say is, if you are searching for some program, and the first link on the search engine to download that program is from third party website, most users will follow that website to download the software instead of finding the official developer’s website to download the same.
+What I mean to say is, if you are searching for some program, and the first link on the search engine to download that program is from a third-party website, most users will follow that website to download the software instead of finding the official developer’s website to download the same.

 Furthermore, if you download a program from the internet either from the developer’s website or from other websites, most programs start updating at any time, sometimes automatically, which is good as it will keep the program updated and free from any kind of security issues, but not every time.
 If you have an internet connection with limited bandwidth, and you do not want the update the program if you are doing some important work, you have to manually stop the program from getting updated.
 Most programs come with automatic updates turned on and you manually need to find out automatic update settings to disable it.
 So this might not be a big problem but can be an annoyance for most users.